mohanish12/pythonScripts/README.md

 ## ExpandingDictionaries.py
 The script contains a function called add_to_dictionary which has three parameters- a dictionary, a potential new key, and a potential new value.
 The function adds the given key and value to the dictionary if the key is of a legal type to be used as a dictionary key and return the resultant dictionary.
 If the key is not a legal type to be used as a dictionary key return the string "Error!"

+## Horse.py
+The game HORSE is a popular basketball shooting game.
+It can be played with any number of players.
+One by one each player takes a shot from anywhere they want.
+If they make the shot, the next person must make a shot.
+If they do not, they receive a letter: H, then O, then R, then S, then E. Once a player receives all five letters, they are out of the game.
+The game continues until all but one player has all five letters.
+The script contains function check_horse_winner which takes as input a tuple of at least 2, but potentially more, strings. check_horse_winner returns the following:-
+- If only one player is left with fewer than 5 letters, return "Player X wins!", where X is the index of the player in the list (which could be 0).
+- If more than one player has fewer than 5 letters, return "Players X, Y: keep playing!", where X, Y, and potentially more numbers are the indices of all players who have not yet been eliminated.
+- If no player has 5 letters, return "Everyone: keep playing!"